 The thing that I would like to talk about is Swimming!

-For all my life I was apprehensive of diving into the water, but recently I realized that swimming is an important skill that I should learn.
+For all my life I was apprehensive of diving into the water, but recently I realized that swimming is an important life-skill that I should learn.

 I also thought it would be good exercise and help me become physically stronger.

 How did you complete it?

 My initial training experiences were indeed scary, however, I did complete the course…Thanks to my wonderful mentor.
 On the first day, after I put up my bathing suit in the locker room, I stood timidly by the side of the pool waiting for the teacher and other students to show up.